joshdemoss/Information-Security/README.md

-# Information-Security Project Descriptions
+# Information-Security

-# Project 1 - Vigenere Cypher Decoder
+# Vigenere Cypher Decoder
-File: findKey.py
+Main File: findKey.py

 The purpose of this project is to demonstrate an understanding of both the Ceaser and Vigenère cypher by creating a program which uses character frequency analysis to decrypt Vigenère encrypted files given a key size less than 1000 characters long and a cipher text of sizeable length.